bigcode-project/astraios/README.md

 Everything is licensed as permissively as possible to us.

-The evaluation repository `Code Generation LM Evaluation Harness` are licensed under the [Apache-2.0 license](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/LICENSE).
+The evaluation repository `Code Generation LM Evaluation Harness` is licensed under the [Apache-2.0 license](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/LICENSE).

 [PEFT library](https://github.com/huggingface/peft) is licensed under [Apache-2.0 license](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/LICENSE).

 All Astraios models are licensed under the [same license as StarCoder](https://huggingface.co/spaces/bigcode/bigcode-model-license-agreement) (Commercial except for use cases deemed harmful).

-The remaining code originally created in this repository are licensed under the MIT License.
+The remaining code originally created in this repository is licensed under the MIT License.

 ## Todo List